 You’ve finally reached your goal weight, but you still have excess skin, fat, and stretch marks on your abdomen, torso, and buttocks areas.
 Now what?
-Here in Los Angeles, I see a lot of post weight loss patients who come to me for body lift surgery.
+I see a lot of post-weight loss patients who come to me for body lift surgery in the Los Angeles area.
 I offer different options for this procedure, and treatment is always customized to the individual.

 If you’re researching body lift after massive weight loss, here are some answers to common questions to help you determine if this might be the right solution for you.

 What does the surgery entail?
 A body lift is designed to remove the excess skin left after major weight loss and to improve the contours of the body.
 I offer two different types of body lift at my practice.

 - Lower body lift: This is the most commonly performed type of body lift.
 It usually includes a tummy tuck (abdominoplasty), thigh lift, and buttocks lift performed in one operation.
 The incision is placed around the waistline and is hidden by underwear or swimsuit bottoms.

 - Upper body lift: This is the appropriate treatment for patients with severe skin laxity of the upper torso.
 This usually includes a bra line back lift and upper abdominoplasty, but the procedure is tailored to the individual’s needs.